mist64/cbmbus_doc/3 Commodore DOS.md

 ### 1581

-The 1581 (and CMD devices in 1581 emulation mode) supports its own "partitions", which occupy a contiguous sequence of blocks.
-They appear as files of type `CBM`, but cannot be read or written as files, but reserve blocks to be accessed by the block API (safe from `VALIDATE`), or to hold a sub-filesystem[^92] (if the partition starts and ends at track boundaries and is at least 3 tracks in size) by formatting it after changing into it.
+The 1581 has its own concept of "partitions" (which is also supported by CMD devices ine 1581 emulation mode).
+A 1581 partition occupies a contiguous sequence of blocks and appears as a file of type `CBM`, but cannot be read or written as a file.

+One use case for a 1581 partition is to reserve blocks for the block API that are safe from `VALIDATE`.
+But it is also possible to format the partition with a sub-filesystem[^92] (if the partition starts and ends at track boundaries and is at least 3 tracks in size).
 This way, partitions can even be nested.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|